 The examination will consist of the following steps:

-- A review of candidates' application to verify possession of minimum requirements.
-Those candidates who possess the minimum requirements for the class will move on to the next step in the examination process.
+- A review of applicants' application to verify possession of minimum requirements.
+Those applicants who possess the minimum requirements for the class will move on to the next step in the examination process.

 - A review of candidates' Supplemental Questionnaires to determine the best qualified.
 Those candidates considered the best qualified will move on to the final step in the examination process.